Kloudless/authenticator/README.md

 purposes.

 Then navigate to `localhost:3000` and click the button to test if it works.

-`window.Kloudless.baseUrl` should be set to a URI that directs to the API server.
+Use [auth.setGlobalOptions()](#authsetglobaloptions) to set a URI that directs to the API server.
-An easy way to do this is by just building the file with the correct base URL.
+Another way to do this is by building the file with the correct base URL.

 ### Building
 Requires node version > v6.14.3